First things first

-The Application renders data as a multidimensional visualisation.
+The Application renders data as a multidimentional visualisation.
 All charts, including Crime Map are inter-connected and interactive, so you should be able to narrow down data to a subset of your interest within just a few mouse clicks.
 You can switch between Actual Offence Numbers and Crime Rate data views / measurements in the navigation bar.
-Crime Rate is a number of offences per 100,000 of population and calculated using following formula (where LGA is 'Local Government Area' and ERP is 'Estimated Resident Population'):
+Crime Rate is a number of offences per 100,000 of population and calculated using the following formula:

 Here is a quick demo on how this app works:

 Only open source and free tools and libraries were used for building this app:

 General data manipulation and computation: Jupyter environment with Python Pandas;

 Preparation of geographical data and polygons: Python libraries Geopandas, Shapely, Fiona;